UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

 >    one in Mozambique and the other in Tanzania.
 They both structured their
 >    data tables in a different way.
 Now, you're the person in charge of this
 >    project and you want to be able to start analyzing the data.
-> 4. With the person next to you, identify what is wrong with this spreadsheet.
+> 4. In your breakout room, identify what is wrong with this spreadsheet.
 >    Discuss the steps you would need to take to clean up the two tabs, and to
 >    put them all together in one spreadsheet.
 >